mikespokefire/armoire/README.md

 The configuration environment will initially be taken from `ENV['RAILS_ENV']`, then `ENV['RACK_ENV']` and if neither exist then it will fall back to `development`

+### Usage in Rails

+This gem has a Railtie that automatically loads Armoire as early as it can in the load process, this means that Armoire will be available everywhere in your Rails application.

 ## Contributing